US Pledges To sharply Reduce Methane Emissions - UrduPoint

 US Pledges To 'sharply' Reduce Methane Emissions

-The US announcement came as President Joe Biden attended the COP26 in Glasgow, where dozens of countries joined an American and European Union pledge to cut emissions of methane -- the most potent greenhouse gas -- by 30 percent this decade.
+The announcement came as Biden attended the COP26 in Glasgow, where dozens of countries joined an American and European Union pledge to cut emissions of methane -- the most potent greenhouse gas -- by 30 percent this decade.

 "That's more than the amount of carbon dioxide emitted from all US passenger cars and commercial aircraft in 2019," it added.